Codes and Frequencies

 Some researchers may prefer to use only some of the "impact" variables (DIFUPSET, DIFHOME, DIFFRIEND, DIFLEARN, and DIFLEISURE) discussed in the previous section, or to avoid combining their values in a single "impact score."
 The same is true for EMODIFF (which reports whether the child had difficulties with emotions, concentration, behavior, or getting along with others) and DIFMOS (which reports the duration of such difficulties, if present).
 DIFBURDEN (which reports parents' answers to the question, "Do the difficulties put a burden on you or the family as a whole?") focuses on the effect of difficulties on family members other than the child.
 DIFBURDEN is thus excluded from the calculation of an "impact score" for the child, described in the previous section.

-In terms of universe, question wording, and codes, this variable is completely comparable over time.
+In terms of universe, question wording, and codes, this variable is completely comparable over time with the exception of the NHIS questionnaire redesign introduced in 2019.
 However, responses to the question may have been shaped by the series of questions preceding EMODIFF in the survey.
-In the 2001, 2003, and 2004 surveys, which included the extended version of the SDQ, EMODIFF was preceded by 25 questions dealing with specific problems related to emotions, concentration, conduct, and peer relationships.
-In the surveys for 2002 and 2005-2007, which included an abbreviated version of the SDQ, EMODIFF was preceded by just 5 such specific questions.
-In 2008 forward, EMODIFF was the only question on the child's emotional and behavioral problems taken from the SDQ.
+In the 2001, 2003, 2004, and 2019 forward surveys, which included the extended version of the SDQ, EMODIFF was preceded by 25 questions dealing with specific problems related to emotions, concentration, conduct, and peer relationships.
+In the surveys for 2002, 2005-2007, and 2010-2018, which included an abbreviated version of the SDQ, EMODIFF was preceded by just 5 such specific questions.
+In 2008-2009 forward, EMODIFF was the only question on the child's emotional and behavioral problems taken from the SDQ.
 Researchers should thus exercise caution in comparing results across these three periods.